It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Summary Conclusions

 \section{Summary \& Conclusions}

 In this paper, we have presented a continuous-time Lagrangian tracer particle method, which we call the It\^o tracer.
 We began (Sec.~\ref{sec:ito1d}) by showing how the distribution of an ensemble of particles maps onto the evolution of a fluid, and how, in order to match the fluid's numerical diffusion, a random kick of the appropriate size must be included at each step.
 The reason classical tracers fail to reproduce the density of the fluid is this: the fluid experiences numerical diffusion, and the classical tracer has none.
 A classical tracer is an indivisible point; it cannot spread out in space, and so it cannot match the density field of the fluid.
 A stochastic particle can, albeit only in a statistical sense.
 We determined the magnitude that this diffusion must have by matching the first two moments of the Markov transition kernel of the numerical hydrodynamics scheme, as realized discretely by the Monte-Carlo (MC) tracer jump of \citet{genel2013following} and \citet{cadiou2019accurate}: the first moment sets a deterministic drift, and the second sets the strength of a stochastic L\'evy kick.
 We refer to this two-moment-matched variant as the It\^o-2 tracer.
 Its drift is built from the Riemann solver's mass fluxes (Eq.~\ref{eq:drift}) rather than from the cell-centered gas velocity, and this is what cures the density-concentration failure of classical velocity tracers.
 In the incompressible limit, the corresponding diffusion coefficient reduces to the first-order upwind numerical diffusion of the underlying Godunov scheme (Eq.~\ref{eq:fo_upwind_diff}).
-We extended the moment match to the third moment of the transition kernel by introducing a piecewise skew uniform (PSU) kick PDF (Sec.~\ref{sec:ito3}, Fig.~\ref{fig:psu}), yielding the It\^o-3 tracer, which brings the method into closer statistical agreement with the MC tracer while keeping the process continuous in time.
-As discussed in Sec.~\ref{sec:intro}, this moment-matching construction places the It\^o tracer within the broader Lagrangian-SDE tradition developed for turbulent reactive flows \citep{lundgren1967distribution,dopazo1974approach,pope1985pdf,haworth2010progress}, but with a discrete, bounded, skewed target process rather than a closure-modeled turbulent flow.